opencast/opencast.github.io/features.md

 {% include fullsizebox.html
 title="Schedule"
-description="Opencast Schedule lets you schedule an event to be automatically recorded on specific days and times of the week, and the distribution channel to which the recordings will be published.
+description="Opencast has an advanced scheduling system.
+You can schedule, decide how to process each recording, and how to publish that recording on a per-event basis.
+Want to schedule Tuesday and Thursday from 10 to 11, processing the media to both 720p and 1080p, then distribute to YouTube  You can do that, all in one wizard.
+What about restricting access to certain users?
+Opencast can do that!
+Our scheduling system not only checks for conflicts, but also keeps track of detailed bibliographical data about who, and what, is in a given recording.
+The scheduling system can also mark recordings as requiring additional input prior to publication.
+This can anything from administrative review, to editing of the media prior to processing.

+Our scheduling system...:

-- Based on open standard iCal format
+- Outputs open standard iCal format
-- Manual or automated capture based on schedule
+- Supports manual content ingest and automated capture based on schedule
-- Configurable capture encoding specifications
+- Allows user configurable capture encoding specifications
+- Has per event access control settings
-- iCalendar import from external scheduling source
+- Can import iCalendar from external scheduling source
-- Integrates with open source and proprietary capture hardware
+- Integrates with open source and proprietary capture hardware" image="assets/img/large-schedule.jpg" align="left" imagewidth="40%"
-- Tools for disaster recovery" image="assets/img/large-schedule.jpg"
-align="left"
-imagewidth="40%"